spruhaN/nutrition_pal/performance_writeup.md

 Planning Time: 2.616 ms                                                                                                                               |
 Execution Time: 539.081 ms                                                                                                                            |

 This explain tells me that most of the time is coming from scanning through the meals table looking for meals with the right calorie range.
-This leads me to believe that adding an index on calories in the meal table will speed this query up significantly.
+This leads me to believe that adding an index on calories in the meal table will speed this query up significantly. there is also a block of time coming from filtering by the date range, so I will add an index on that as well.

 CREATE INDEX idx_goals_user_id ON goals(user_id);

--- Index on meal.user_id
 CREATE INDEX idx_meal_user_id ON meal(user_id);

--- Index on meal.time
 CREATE INDEX idx_meal_time ON meal(time);

--- Composite index on meal.user_id and meal.time
 CREATE INDEX idx_meal_user_time ON meal(user_id, time);

--- Index on meal.calories
 CREATE INDEX idx_meal_calories ON meal(calories);

 CREATE INDEX idx_meal_user_calories ON meal(user_id, calories);

 CREATE INDEX idx_meal_calories_time ON meal(calories, time);

 | QUERY PLAN                                                                                                                                                 |